InSAR: How Satellites Measure Millimeter Ground Movement from 700 km Up

 Ambiguity: Phase wraps every 2.8 cm (for C-band).
 Deformation larger than this per fringe cycle requires "unwrapping" — an algorithmic step that can fail in areas of rapid deformation or low coherence.

 Processing complexity: InSAR processing is significantly more demanding than standard SAR analysis.
-Orbit precision, DEM quality, co-registration accuracy, and atmospheric modeling all affect the result.
+Free tools like ESA's SNAP toolbox handle the standard interferometric workflow, but orbit precision, DEM quality, co-registration accuracy, and atmospheric modeling all affect the result.